 - Konzen, from Saiyuki, like his later incarnation, Sanzo, is very pretty but has a permanent scowl.
 Goku, his surrogate son, thinks he'd be beautiful if he did smile.
 Subverted, though, as when he finally does Goku decides it doesn't suit him at all, even though it is a completely genuine loving smile.
 Doubles as a crowning moment of heartwarming, as essentially Goku is saying he loves Konzen as he is.

 - Mika and Koharu of Koharu No Hibi just want Akira to always be happy and smile.
-And Koharu is normally a creepy Stepford Smiler Yandere but she does genuinely smile here without any insanity or creepiness behind it.
+And Koharu is normally a creepy Stepford Smiler Yandere but at one point she does genuinely smile without any insanity or creepiness behind it.

 - Nako of Poor Poor Lips, with her kid-like proportions, is frequently mentioned by Ren to not be her type.
 However, all of that changes when Nako flashes one of her genuine smiles...